 - Early mornings are a good time to enjoy this walk to avoid the heat of the day.

 - There are plenty of cafes and restaurants on the trail to fill up with delicious, cheap Malaysian food.

 - This walking trail starts by a large shopping mall if you want to stock up before heading back to Singapore!

-- For a nearby mountain hike, try Gunung Pulai or check out other great hikes on our Singapore Hiking Page
+- For a nearby mountain hike, try Gunung Pulai or travel further afield to explore Mallaca or Kuala Lumpur.
+For other great hikes on our Singapore Hiking Page

 Attractions on the Johor Bahru Walking Trail

 On this walking trail you’ll see the main sites and attractions of Johor Bahru:

 - Sultan Ibrahim Building